SQiShER/ansible-modules-couchdb/README.md

 # Modules

-This repository contains a collectino of useful Ansible Modules to manage CouchDB servers.
+This repository contains a collection of useful Ansible Modules to manage CouchDB servers.
 Currently there is only one, but more are coming.

 ## couchdb_user
 This module lets you easily manage admin and user accounts of a [CouchDB](http://couchdb.apache.org) database with [Ansible](http://www.ansible.com).